rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Variables.md

-# What Is A Variable?
+# Variables
 A *variable* stores some kind of information.
 The information stored can be retrieved at any time.
-You can store text, numbers or even true or false in a variable.
+You can store text, numbers or even a true or false in a variable.
 For example:
 ```java
 int x = 2;
 ```